-- Contamination: recurrent thoughts about germs.
+- Fear of contamination: Recurrent thoughts about germs.

-- Horrific impulses: frequent aggressive or shocking impulses of hurting someone or saying something inappropriate.
+- Horrific impulses: Frequent aggressive or shocking impulses of hurting someone or saying something inappropriate.

 - Washing and cleaning